jirkamarsik/jirkamarsik.ruhoh.com/posts/the-working-hipster-s-clojure.md

 the data, query the results to find potential problems, introduce constraints in the algorithm to fix the problems we found and repeat until all problems were resolved.
-After that, I extended the algorithm to one more phenomena which we have discovered and tried to make it fit for public display by replacing inside jokes with comments.
+After that, I extended the algorithm to one more phenomenon which we have discovered and tried to make it fit for public display by replacing inside jokes with comments.

 I wrote the program in Clojure and since I wanted to post something